What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Colleen Mitchell and Dr. Adrianna Hempelmann, who will advise you on the best myopia treatment for your child.Blacksburg Eye Associates serves patients in Blacksburg, Radford, Christiansburg, New River Valley, and throughout Virginia.
+Speak with Dr. Colleen Mitchell and Dr. Adrianna Hempelmann, who will advise you on the best myopia treatment for your child.Our practice serves patients from Blacksburg, Radford, Christiansburg, and New River Valley, Virginia and surrounding communities.